Mid-Atlantic Air Museum: Overview

 The Mid-Atlantic Air Museum has hosted the “World War II Weekend Air Show” annually since 1990.
-The World War II Weekend is generally scheduled to coincide with 6 June, with an attendance approaching 100,000 people.
+The event is generally scheduled to coincide with 6 June, attracting nearly 100,000 people.

-The museum offers rides in their vintage North American SNJ and in a Stearman Biplane on the second Saturday of the month from May through October excluding the month of June.
+The museum offers rides in their vintage North American SNJ and in a Stearman Biplane on the second Saturday of the month from May through October, excluding the month of June.

-It has also embarked on an ambitious project to restore its Northrop P-61B Black Widow, recovered from New Guinea in 1989, to flying condition.
+It has also undertaken an ambitious project to restore its Northrop P-61B Black Widow, recovered from New Guinea in 1989, to flying condition.

-Mid Atlantic Air Museum also sells aircraft for MS Flight Simulator of some of their restored aircraft such as the B-25, C-47 and TBM Avenger.
+Mid Atlantic Air Museum also sells aircraft for MS Flight Simulator of some of their restored aircraft, such as the B-25, C-47, and TBM Avenger.

 In 2014, the museum acquired 10 t-hangars from a company called Airlife Hangars.

-In 2017, the construction of a new 6,400 sqft hangar and 3,200 sqft storage building was approved and work began the following year.
+In 2017, the construction of a new 6,400 sqft hangar and 3,200 sqft storage building was approved, and work began the following year.